|Nutritional Guidelines (per serving)|

 Gather the ingredients.

 Spray a large baking pan or ovenproof dish with nonstick cooking spray.

-Arrange cut vegetables in dish and drizzle with olive oil.
+Arrange cut vegetables on the pan or dish and drizzle with olive oil.
 Add rosemary sprigs and season with pepper.

 Roast vegetables for 20 minutes, or until the tops are slightly browned and crispy.